Man Chong: Battle of Hefei (234)

-In 234, Sun Quan personally led a 100,000-strong army to attack Xincheng, Hefei.
-Man Chong recruited dozens of fierce warriors to make torches from tree branches, douse them with oil, and take advantage of the winds to set fire to the Wu army's siege engines and destroy them.
+During the siege, Man Chong recruited dozens of fierce warriors to make torches from tree branches, douse them with oil, and take advantage of the winds to set fire to the Wu army's siege engines and destroy them.
 Sun Quan's nephew, Sun Tai, was killed in the battle.
-Sun Quan withdrew his forces.
+Later, with his army hit by illness and aware Cao Rui was arriving soon, Sun Quan withdrew his forces.

 In the spring of 235, Sun Quan sent a few thousand of his soldiers and their families to farm on the north banks of the Yangtze as part of a tuntian programme.
 By early autumn, Man Chong deduced that it was the harvest season, so the Wu soldiers and their families would be out in the fields collecting the harvest, and their strongholds would thus be undefended.
 He then sent his troops to launch a surprise attack on them, destroying their strongholds and burning down their crops.
 Cao Rui issued an imperial decree to praise Man Chong and award the spoils of war to Man Chong's troops.